Tibetan Women's Association

 Tibetans and Tibetan culture in exile, including by promoting endogamy among Tibetans, and to bring to international fora alleged human rights abuses of Tibetan women in Tibet.
 In India, the TWA has created the Tibetan Nuns Project to educate nuns and sponsors various cultural events like folk dances.
 In 1995, the TWA attempted to join the Fourth World Conference on Women in Beijing, but the organization was denied accreditation on technical grounds, a situation which received widespread disapproving press coverage in America and Europe.

 Today, the group has 58 branches worldwide and 17,000 members.
 In 2012, it was revealed that the president of the TWA, who is also a member of the Parliament of the Central Tibetan Administration, had embezzled $3,800 from the organization from 2000 to 2003.

 Since May 2015 Dolma Yangchen has been president of the TWA.

+In April 2021, Tenzing Dolma was elected president of TWA.